Have a request? Something unexpected happening?

 Parts of the plugin that could still use some UI improvement Requested Import Variable Features to support: The Styles&Variables button in the plugin is not properly aligned to the pixel grid, causing it to appear larger and slightly blurred.
 This misalignment is noticeable under the New Set button, which might also be shifted slightly.
 Proposed solution: Adjust the alignment of the Styles and Variables button to the pixel grid.
 Consider setting the default size of the left sidebar to ensure proper alignment with the button, enhancing visual consistency and clarity. 😬 The reality πŸ’ How might we... πŸ’¬ Feedback that is valuable How does this issue impact your day-to-day workflow?
 What workarounds do you have?
 What other typography features would be helpful to your projects? ↔ Related topics TBD β†’ Jump to post TBD β†’ Jump to post

-Keegan (Tokens Studio) 1 day ago
+Keegan (Tokens Studio) 12 months ago

 πŸ’¬ Discussion